-Have you ever wondered about the things you used to do the hard way until you discovered a much easier way?
-A fascinating question popped up online, asking people to share their experiences.
+Have you ever thought about the stuff you used to do the difficult way until you found a simpler way?
+A cool question came up on the internet, asking folks to talk about their experiences.

-What tasks or methods did you persist with until you realized there was a simpler approach?
+What things did you keep doing the hard way until you figured out an easier way?
 Here are the top-voted responses that might make you grateful for the existence of more efficient solutions.

 1. Everything in Excel

 The most upvoted comment on the question “What’s something you did “the hard way” for the longest time” is, “Literally every single thing I’ve ever learned to do in Excel is because I thought there should be an easier way for it.”

 Another Reddit user shared the experience of Excel making their life easier and shared why.
 While at a large U.S. telecom company, they matched records from two spreadsheets and sent out the results weekly.
 Surprisingly, nobody on their team had heard of the handy VLOOKUP function.
 The person before them used to do this manually, spending an entire week on the task.
 As a result, they got it done within an hour and got a whole salary for it.

 2. The Easy Way to Clean the Microwave

 Patti shared that the thing she always did the hard way until someone told her to do otherwise was cleaning the microwave.

 She shared she always struggled to scrub all the dried-up bits off when a friend told her to just put a small dish of water in it and turn it on for a couple of minutes.
 Everything wipes right out.
 It saves so much time.

 Chris commented his hack of things you’ve been doing wrong is “ctrl+ backspace to delete entire words instead of letter by letter.”
 Many people commented that they didn’t know this and that it would be useful for them.